pal03377/master-thesis/thesis.typ

 // The student already receives feedback suggestions in real-time themselves and submits a fully correct submission at the end, having learned a lot more in the process with the shortest feedback cycle possible.
 The system automatically finds mistakes and points the student to where they could be wrong with helpful but not too revealing feedback.
 This way, there is no need for additional grading, and the tutors for the course can fully concentrate on supporting the students in other ways.
 Julia, a persistent student in a Data Structures course, and Leo, a dedicated tutor for the same course, find themselves in a modern, technologically advanced learning environment.
 This time, the students have an innovative tool at their disposal that offers real-time feedback suggestions while they are working on their exercises.
 In this context, Julia encounters a complex assignment on tree data structures.
 As she works her way through the exercise, she benefits from the system's feedback suggestions.
 The tool cleverly points out possible mistakes without revealing the entire solution, nudging Julia towards the correct path.
 This intelligent feedback system operates like a silent tutor, helping Julia correct minor errors and improve her understanding in real-time.
-It guides her, prompting her to think more critically about her code, encouraging her to find and fix errors independently.
+It guides her, prompting her to think more critically about her code, and encourages her to find and fix errors independently.
 By the time Julia finishes the assignment and submits it, her work is free of errors.
 The immediate feedback she received throughout her work allowed her to correct her mistakes as she made them.
 Freed from the time-consuming task of grading assignments, Leo can now invest more of his time in addressing students' conceptual questions and mentoring them in their learning journey.
 He can now engage more deeply with students.
 \ \
 *Enhancing Automatic Test Feedback*